 - Learn the value of the house – When making an offer, focus on the value of the house and not the list price that has been mentioned.
 Look at sales on nearby streets or in the neighbourhood and make a smart decision based on your perceived value.

 Looking to lower your rent?
 Here are a few tips to ensure you can get the best deals.

 - Be social and friendly with the landlord– One of the best ways to quickly get a great deal or at least some information about your landlord is to be friendly with them.
-The more suitable you look as a tenant, the more attention they’ll give you which makes it easier to become a tenant.
+The more suitable you look as a tenant, the more attention they’ll give you, making it easier to become a tenant.
 If you can prove that you’ll follow their rules and requests, then you’ll seem like a perfectly reliable tenant.

-- Don’t be outrageous with claims and requests -There’s only so much a landlord can do when it comes to things such as lowering the rent or installing a certain service or electronic device.
+- Don’t be outrageous with claims and requests -There’s only so much a landlord can do regarding things such as lowering the rent or installing a particular service or electronic device.
 As long as you don’t make ridiculous claims or ask for outrageous things, you and your landlord will have a great relationship that will help you negotiate cheaper rent in the future.

-- Always talk in person – Unless you never see your landlord, it’s always good to speak with them face-to-face whenever possible.
+- Always talk in person – Unless you never see your landlord, speaking with them face-to-face whenever possible is always good.
 Be it bumping into them on your way to work or when they come down to inspect the property, it’s a lot easier to show emotion when you’re speaking face-to-face which means it’s much easier to mention topics like rent.